GerHobbelt/HTMLawed/htmLawed_README.txt

   1.3  History
   1.4  License & copyright
   1.5  Terms used here
+  1.6  Availability
 2  Usage
   2.1  Simple
-  2.2  Configuring htmLawed using the '$config' parameter 2.3  Extra HTML specifications using the '$spec' parameter 2.4  Performance time & memory usage
+  2.2  Configuring htmLawed using the '$config' argument 2.3  Extra HTML specifications using the '$spec' argument 2.4  Performance time & memory usage
   2.5  Some security risks to keep in mind
-  2.6  Use without modifying old 'kses()' code
+  2.6  Use with 'kses()' code
   2.7  Tolerance for ill-written HTML
   2.8  Limitations & work-arounds
   2.9  Examples of usage